-Yes, it can.
-Under IRS guidelines, you can send a child to a day camp as a work-related expense with a dependent care FSA (DCFSA).
+Yes, they are, with a specific type of FSA.
+Under IRS guidelines, you can pay for a child to a day camp as a work-related expense with a dependent care FSA (DCFSA) as long as it allows you or your spouse to be gainfully employed or look for work.
 We don't spend a lot of time covering dependent care FSAs on these pages, but summer is always a good time to see if this type of account is right for your family.
 Why?
 Because summer day camp is an eligible expense for dependent care FSA holders!

-It seems strange to be thinking about cookouts and and camp songs on a site built around health and financial wellness, but the dependent care FSA is a great way for people to set aside tax-free money toward any relevant costs -- including day care and camp.
-And it looks like the warm weather has the media thinking about these things, too, based on the headlined below.
+It seems strange to be thinking about cookouts and camp songs on a site built around health and financial wellness, but the dependent care FSA is a great way for people to set aside tax-free money toward eligibility costs -- including day care and camp.

 How can a DCFSA help pay for day camp?

-To use a dependent care FSA for reimbursement on day camp, children have to be younger than 13 years old.
+To use a dependent care FSA for reimbursement on day camp for children , they must be under the age of 13.
 They must also be claimed as dependents on the federal income tax return.
 You are allowed to contribute $5,000 a year to a DCFSA per household, or $2,500 for married couples who file separately.
+(Note: The American Rescue Plan Act of 2021 has temporarily increased these limits to $10,500 per household and $5,250 for married couples who file separately.
+This is for the 2021 calendar year only and must be adopted by the employer.)
 The activity the camp specializes in does not matter as far as eligibility is concerned (whether it is sports-oriented, for example).

 Other eligible expenses include: